Justice delayed is justice denied: Origin

 There are conflicting accounts of who first noted the phrase.
 According to Respectfully Quoted: A Dictionary of Quotations, it is attributable to William Ewart Gladstone; however, while Gladstone did mention the phrase during a House of Commons debate on 16 March 1868, earlier occurrences of the phrase exist.
+In the Babylonian Talmud, Rav Pappa notes the existence of the saying, "When justice sleeps, justice is canceled."

 Mentions of justice delayed and denied are found in Pirkei Avot: "Our Rabbis taught: ...The sword comes into the world, because of justice delayed and justice denied...".
 Nachmanides understands the advice given by Jethro in Exodus 18:22, to judge the people at all times, as suggesting that Israel needed more judges because potential litigants would otherwise suffer injustice due to their inability to find a judge to hear their case.

 Magna Carta of 1215, clause 40 of which reads, "To no one will we sell, to no one will we refuse or delay, right or justice."

 In 1617, upon being elevated to Lord Chancellor of England, Francis Bacon said that "Swift justice is the sweetest."
 Another 17th-century version of the phrase is attributed to William Penn in the form "to delay Justice is Injustice".

 Martin Luther King Jr., used the phrase in the form "justice too long delayed is justice denied" in his "Letter from Birmingham Jail", smuggled out of prison in 1963, ascribing it to "one of our distinguished jurists".

 The broader public policy implications are a source of concern.
 As Chief Justice of the United States Warren E. Burger noted in an address to the American Bar Association in 1970: